 Letting everyone know what’s happening and when is an important part of the transition process.
-Advertise in the school newsletter, send information sheets home with students, place the news on the school notice board or electronic signage.
+Advertise in the school newsletter, send information sheets home with students, and place the news on the school notice board or electronic signage.
 If you have an OSHC service that is external to a school, make sure you communicate with the schools in your area about the upcoming changes.

 Hold a range of information sessions for families to attend so they can become familiar with the new OSHC provider.
-This should be a time when new and existing families can collect enrolment forms and also ask questions about the provider and their policies.
+This should be a time when new and existing families can collect enrolment forms and ask questions about the provider and their policies.

 Ensure these sessions are held in the evenings, early mornings and at school pick-up time so all families can take part.

-Even if there are some staff members staying on with the new service provider, see if it’s possible to have some transition time with the new staff.
+Even if some staff members are staying on with the new service provider, see if it’s possible to have some transition time with the new staff.
 Have some of the new staff members come to the service in the weeks leading up to the transition so children and families can become familiar with the new faces before the OSHC provider takes over.

-Can the new staff members attend school assembly, hang out in the playground at lunchtime or visit classrooms and help with reading or literacy / math groups?
+Can the new staff members attend school assembly, hang out in the playground at lunchtime or visit classrooms and help with reading or literacy/math groups?
 Any way you can introduce new staff in a safe environment is to be encouraged.
 The last thing parents and carers want to do is drop their child off to a stranger early on Monday morning.